 How to execute a test on a distributed testing environment in JMeter?

 Before starting the test in a distributed environment, the number of threads calculation is required.
-Let’s say the target user load is 1000 and there are 5 slaves then ‘Number of Threads (users)’ field will have the input as 200 (=1000/5).
+Let’s say the target user load is 1000 and there are 5 slaves then the ‘Number of Threads (users)’ field will have the input as 200 (=1000/5).
 This is because the master machine sends a copy of the JMeter script to each slave machine and according to the script input each slave generates the load and executes the test.
 Likewise, the accumulative generated load is equal to the target load.
 Master machine JMeter does not have the capability to divide the number of threads according to the available slaves.
 Hence a manual intervention is required for the number of threads allocation.

 JMeter distributed test execution can be conducted in two ways (similar to normal test execution)